nealharris/BREACH/README.md

 - MITM: This is not required for the PoC.
 Instead, we suggest a simple HOSTS entry to enable measurement of the encrypted traffic.

-- browserless
-At this time we provide a simple HTTP client that simulates browser behavior.
+- Browserless: At this time we provide a simple HTTP client that simulates browser behavior.
 The full-featured browser-based tool will follow.

+- Stream Ciphers: BREACH Basic is not Block-Cipher aware at the moment, this may be incorporated into future releases.
+For testing purposes a cipher such as RC4 would be recommended.

 ## HOW TO USE IT